Italian president offers pardons in CIA rendition convictions

 The Egyptian cleric, who is also known as Abu Omar, said he was tortured during the seven months he was held captive, something Lady has denied.

-Mattarrella decided to move ahead with the partial pardon because U.S. President Barack Obama had halted the "extraordinary rendition" program, Wednesday's statement said.
+Mattarrella decided to move ahead with the partial pardon because U.S. President Barack Obama had halted the "extraordinary rendition" programme, Wednesday's statement said.

 The Italian president is due to see Obama in Washington early next year and the pardons were seen as a symbolic gesture ahead of the trip, a political source said.